 (l) the returning officer shall retain for a period of 6 months after the holding of an election all the ballot papers used at that election, and after the expiration of that period shall at a convenient time and in the presence of a member of the Board destroy by burning all such ballot papers.

-[Regulation 6 amended in Gazette 21 Sep 1984 p.
+[Regulation 6 amended: Gazette 21 Sep 1984 p.
 3111; 20 Mar 2007 p.
 1010.]

 7. Nominated member